emhart/10-simple-rules-data-storage/manuscript/manuscript.md

-* **ITIS** (Integrated Taxonomic Information System, <http://www.itis.gov>) is an international partnership of governmental organizations that aims at providing authoritative taxonomic information for plants, animals, fungi and microbes.
+* **ITIS** (Integrated Taxonomic Information System, <http://www.itis.gov>) is an international partnership of governmental organizations that aims at providing authoritative taxonomic information for plants, animals, fungi, and microbes.

 ## File formats {-}